FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/config.md

 Configure the following according to your needs to achieve

-- Outgoing Bandwidth and Incoming Bandwidth Limiting
+- Outgoing bandwidth and inbound bandwidth throttling
-- Restriction of specific IP and group
+- Limited flow of specific IP, group
-- Excluding Current Limiting for Specific Modules
+- Exclude current limiting for specific modules

 The configuration in the process-dependent config.ini is as follows (please uncomment some items as required)